 - Your Relationship with Customers, Suppliers, and External Third Parties

 - Money Laundering and Anti-Terrorism

 - Forced Labor, Child Labor, Conflict Minerals

 - Proper Accounting and Internal Controls Relating to Financial Reporting

 The DIC Group promotes compliance through the following initiatives:

 - Training focused on legal issues to improve compliance awareness is provided for employees at point of hire, when promoted and before transfer overseas.
-In addition, with the aim of promoting awareness of the DIC Group Code of Business Conduct, in fiscal year 2019 e-learning focused on avoiding conflicts of interest was implemented in Japan and at DIC (China) and DIC Asia Pacific, which oversee operations in, respectively, Greater China and the Asia–Pacific region.
-Training on legal issues was also implemented in Japan (once for DIC executives and several times as part of preparatory training for employees assigned to overseas posts) and at DIC Group companies in two countries overseas (the PRC and the Republic of Korea (ROK)).
+In addition, to promote awareness of the DIC Group Code of Business Conduct and compliance, in fiscal year 2020 e-learning was implemented in Japan and at DIC (China), DIC Asia Pacific and Sun Chemical, which oversee operations in, respectively, Greater China, the Asia–Pacific region, and the Americas and Europe.

 - Compliance officers are appointed at all regional headquarters—DIC (Japan), Sun Chemical (the Americas and Europe), DIC (China) (the PRC) and DIC Asia Pacific (Asia and Oceania)—to spearhead global compliance efforts.